 Some people are petrified of speaking up in a group of 10 people in a staff meeting, so they don’t.
 I’ve known people whose careers have ground to a halt because they made that choice.

 Other people, like Adele, for instance, make careers of singing for stadiums full of people despite sometimes having crippling stage fright.
-I suspect she feels it’s more important to exercise her unique talents in her singing career than to avoid jitters.
+She’s prioritizing exercising her unique talents in her singing career over the avoidance of fear.

 My reader, Jill, made a similar decision.
 She decided to provide her son with the surgeries he needed for a long, healthy life, rather than avoiding the slim chance of complications.
 (He came through the surgeries with flying colors, by the way.)